Carolana: Daniel Coxe and Carolana

 Dr. Daniel Coxe, an English physician and land speculator, acquired the title to Carolana from Sir Robert Heath and owned the patent from 1698 to 1730.
-Coxe was called to present his validity to the Board of Trade in 1719, because they were trying to settle colonial boundaries with France under the Treaty of Utrecht.
+Coxe was called to present his claim to the Board of Trade in 1719, because they were trying to settle colonial boundaries with France under the Treaty of Utrecht.
 He reasserted his claim to the territory, but his colony never materialized.
-Coxe was a prime advocate for the expansion of Great Britain's colonization of North America west of the across the Appalachian Mountains.
-He was granted permission by King William III to plant French Protestant refugees, Huguenots, from the French Revolution settle the area.
-Coxe's Son Colonel Daniel Coxe Jr. assembled a piece titled "A Description of the English Province of Carolana, by the Spaniards called Florida, and by the French La Louisiane, as also of the great and famous river Meschacebe or Mississippi".
+Coxe was a prime advocate for the expansion of Great Britain's colonization of North America westwards across the Appalachian Mountains.
+He was granted permission by King William III to settle the area with French Protestant refugees, Huguenots, who were fleeing from the Revocation of the Edict of Nantes.
+Coxe's Son Colonel Daniel Coxe Jr. wrote a piece titled "A Description of the English Province of Carolana, by the Spaniards called Florida, and by the French La Louisiane, as also of the great and famous river Meschacebe or Mississippi".

-Land Disputes
+Land disputes

-The Anglo-Spanish War (1625-1630) created tension between the countries and their race to colonize the Americas.
+The Anglo-Spanish War (1625–1630) created tension between the countries and their race to colonize the Americas.
 King Charles I took the throne in 1625, and unlike his predecessor King James I who was avoiding conflict with the Spanish, Charles I was actively vying for land in the Americas and supported expeditions.
-By 1629 Charles I had granted Heath the land of Carolana and wanted the expeditions for colonization to consist of only English people who were a part of the Church of England, no Protestants were allowed in these colonies.
+By 1629, Charles I had granted Heath the land of Carolana and wanted the expeditions for colonization to consist of only English people who were a part of the Church of England, no Protestants were allowed in these colonies.
 Carolana had several different proprietors over its lifetime, so many that there was confusion over who owned the patent.